FOGO FAQs

 FOGO stands for food organics and garden organics and refers to the weekly collection of food and garden organics waste.
 Once collected it will then be turned into compost.

-All food organics including bread, fruit and vegetables, dairy, raw and cooked meat, bones, eggshells, coffee grinds and tea leaves, garden organics, compostable utensils, paper and cardboard.
+All food organics including bread, fruit and vegetables, dairy, raw and cooked meat, bones, eggshells, coffee grounds, tea leaves, and garden organics.

-You can also check the A-Z Waste Guide to see what you can put into FOGO.
+You can also check the A-Z Waste Guide to see what you can put into your FOGO.

 Household rubbish, glass, metal, plastic, rocks, stumps, clothing and building material.